-Choosing the perfect scuba diving holiday can be a challenge.
+Daydreaming the perfect scuba diving holiday can be a challenge.
 Visiting a remote destination allows you to avoid crowds, but if you (or your travelling partner) want to do something besides dive, it’s nice to have options.
-Below are four destinations that have it all – exceptional diving, topside fun, and plenty of ways to enjoy quiet moments alone in nature.
+Below are four destinations that have it all for future dive travel inspiration – exceptional diving, topside fun, and plenty of ways to enjoy quiet moments alone in nature

 Bucket list animals – Whale sharks are frequent visitors to Sogod Bay, and if you like unusual creatures like stargazers and the mimic octopus, one night dive off the pier in Padre Burgos can help you knock out several bucket list critters in one go.

 Macro critters – Seahorses, mandarinfish, pipefish, and a kaleidoscope of nudibranchs are just a few of the colourful critters that live in the waters around Cebu.

 Sharks – From Cebu you can easily travel to Malapascua Island, famous for its year-round thresher shark dive.
 April brings schooling hammerheads to Kimud Shoal, and Gato Island has an underwater tunnel where sharks are always lurking about.